-Xcel Energy's base assumption for distributed solar in the Preferred Plan is 660 MW, driven primarily by community solar gardens and the SolarReward incentive, which is currently set to expire in 2021 and Xcel assumes no additional rooftop solar after that time.
-Collectively, our local governments have goals to add MW of local/in-boundary renewable generation, representing % of the total distributed solar in Xcel Energy's assumptions.
+Xcel assumes no additional rooftop solar after that time.
+Collectively, our local governments have goals to add \\\\ MW of local/in-boundary renewable generation, representing \\% of the total distributed solar in Xcel Energy's assumptions.
 We recommend that Xcel take local clean energy goals, in addition to state policy and existing incentives, into consideration in forecasting and modeling for the IRP.

-V. Better Coordinate Integrated Distribution System and Resource Planning
+V. Coordinate Integrated Distribution System and Resource Planning

 With the increase in customer installation of distributed energy resources (DER) - including distributed solar generation, electric vehicles, on-site storage, etc. - utilities should coordinate their resource/generation and distribution system planning to avoid unnecessary complexity and increased costs associated with operating the grid.
-A more comprehensive electricity planning process, as recommended by the National Association of Regulatory Utility Commissioners (NARUC) and the National Association of State Energy Officials (NASEO), will help utilities to safely and cost effectively meet current and emerging grid needs such as increased flexibility and resilience and DER integration.3 It will also help utilities to account for the quantity, location, capabilities, and load shapes of resources added to the distribution system and the bulk power system.
+A more comprehensive electricity planning process, as recommended by the National Association of Regulatory Utility Commissioners (NARUC) and the National Association of State Energy Officials (NASEO), will help utilities to safely and cost effectively meet current and emerging grid needs such as increased flexibility and resilience and DER integration.
+It will also help utilities to account for the quantity, location, capabilities, and load shapes of resources added to the distribution system and the bulk power system.

 This is of particular importance to cities, in support of their local/in-boundary renewable energy goals, as well as their interest in resilience and reliability.
-Local governments are also doing infrastructure and asset planning on a more localized scale, which presents a great opportunity for coordination to maximize efficiency and ensure cost effectiveness.
+Local governments are also doing infrastructure and asset planning on a localized scale, which presents a great opportunity for coordination to maximize efficiency and ensure cost effectiveness.
 There may also be opportunities to identify where DER may be used as assets to the grid and potential alternatives to traditional distribution investments.